liloheinrich/HammingCode/README.md

 Computer Architecture Final Project, Fall 2022
 Lilo Heinrich and Emma Mack

-See our [Project Proposal](ProjectProposalComputerArchitecture.pdf) for more details.
+See our [Project Proposal](docs/Hamming%20Codes%20Documentation.pdf) for more details.

-- insert photo of it working here later